 As it has evolved, mechanical engineering has come to include emerging energy solutions, which are integral to everything from the betterment of daily life to national security interests and global prosperity.
 Engineers are in high demand in academia and the workplace to solve major challenges in sustainable energy provision, the development of innovative medical devices and the mechanics of new materials for the next generation of vehicles.

-The combination of mechanical engineering with energy studies will produce specialists in the energy field with a broad education in the fundamentals of engineering.
-Their specialization will be especially attractive to energy-related industries like the growing field of energy production, distribution and management.
+The combination of mechanical engineering with energy will produce engineers that understand and comprehend the importance of energy in all streams of mechanical engineering.
+Specific Energy specialization will be especially attractive to energy-related industries like the growing field of energy production, distribution and management.